made with garden fresh tomatoes and strawberries from a local farm stand this is quick and easy vegetarian option for lunch or dinner.

 Quinoa Salad Lettuce Cups

-Cook the quinoa early in the day or if you are super busy you can cook the quinoa the night before when it’s a little cooler.
+If you are super busy you can cook the quinoa the night before when it’s a little cooler.
 Keep it in the fridge until you are ready to prepare your salad and you will have a healthy salad for dinner that can be ready in 15 minutes.

 - 1 cup uncooked TriColor Quinoa (or white quinoa)